 2002 - Winner, Raymond Warren Prize for Composition

-Two and a half hour sung-through Musical based on the life of infamous 17th Century thief, Jack Sheppard.
+"Jack" - a two and a half hour sung-through musical based on the life of infamous 18th Century thief, Jack Sheppard.

-Finally completed after four years in the making!
+Finally completed after five years in the making!

 Vibraphone Concerto, based on the painting On Through the Silent Lands, by Jack Yeats (1951, Ulster Museum).